buger/jsonparser/README.md

 Accepts multiple keys to specify path to JSON value (in case of quering nested structures).
 If no keys are provided it will try to extract the closest JSON value (simple ones or object/array), useful for reading streams or arrays, see `ArrayEach` implementation.

+Note that keys can be an array indexes: `jsonparser.GetInt("person", "avatars", "[0]", "url")`, pretty cool, yeah?

 ### **`GetString`**
 ```go